What Do Sales Supervisor Do?

 There were about 405,200 jobs for Sales Supervisor in 2016 (in the United States).
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 20,000 new jobs for Sales Supervisor by 2026.
-The BLS estimates 39,000 yearly job openings in this field.
+There will be an estimated 39,000 positions for Sales Supervisor per year.

 The states with the most job growth for Sales Supervisor are Utah, Washington, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.